Sets88/ssh-crypt/README.md

 encryption key, until you have your key in ssh-agent you can decrypt your passwords inside your shell scripts, but after your ssh key been removed from your ssh-agent you(or somebody else) can't use it to encrypt/decrypt passwords or other sensitive data, here how you can use it:
-You add your ssh key into ssh-agent:
+You add your ssh key to ssh-agent:

     /usr/bin/ssh-add -t 1d -k ~/.ssh/id_rsa